That German-Singapore Lawyer

 BeA – Insecure Professional Communication for German Lawyers

-Starting this week German lawyers have to have available a means of electronic communication developed just for them: the special electronic lawyers’ mailbox (besonderes elektronisches Anwaltspostfach or beA).
-The problem is, the beA is inherently insecure, which is why it seems better to avoid using it.
-This would include not litigating in a German court, if possible, if there’s a chance the opponent or the court will use the beA in the proceedings.
-This seems to be all the more indicated where there’s a risk of snoopery and foul play by opponents or third parties, or where the stakes are high – and when aren’t they?
+As of this week, German lawyers are required to use an electronic communication tool designed especially for them: the special electronic lawyers’ mailbox (besonderes elektronisches Anwaltspostfach or beA).
+The problem is that the beA is inherently insecure, so it seems better to avoid using it.
+This would include, if possible, not litigating before a German court if there’s a chance that the opponent or the court might use the beA in the proceedings.
+This seems all the more appropriate where there is a risk of snooping or foul play by the opponent or third parties, or where the stakes are high – and when aren’t they?

 My beA card